twpayne/chezmoi/README.md

   functionality out-of-the-box, including dry run and diff modes.

-* All systems suffer from the "bootstrap" problem: you need to install your system before you can install your dotfiles. chezmoi provides statically-linked binaries, packages for many Linux and BSD distributions, Homebrew formulae, and a initial config file generation mechanism to make overcoming the bootstrap problem as painless as possible.
+* All systems suffer from the "bootstrap" problem: you need to install your system before you can install your dotfiles. chezmoi provides one-line installs, statically-linked binaries, packages for many Linux and BSD distributions, Homebrew formulae, and a initial config file generation mechanism to make overcoming the bootstrap problem as painless as possible.

 ## Documentation